Chapter 14:

 I let the projectile fly.
 500 points, bull's-eye.

-The mothman lost his course, the pellet had already passed through the area between his large red eyes.
+The Mothman lost his course, the pellet had already ripped through the area between his large red eyes.

 The monster fell beside me, completely disoriented.
 It was already dead.